-SpaceWire is a computer network designed to connect together high data-rate sensors, processing units, memory devices and telemetry/telecommand sub-systems onboard spacecraft.
-It provides high-speed (2 to 200 Mbits/s), bi-directional, full-duplex, data links which connect together SpaceWire enabled equipment.
-Networks can be built to suit particular applications using pointto-point data links and routing switches.
+SpaceWire is a computer network designed to connect together instruments, mass-memory, processors, downlink telemetry, and other sub-systems onboard spacecraft.
+It provides high-speed (2 to 200 Mbit/s), bi-directional, full-duplex, data links which connect together SpaceWire enabled equipment.
+Networks can be built to suit particular applications using point-to-point data links and routing switches.
 Application information is sent along a SpaceWire link in discrete packets.
 Control and time information can also be sent along SpaceWire links.